mozilla/normandy/docs/user/actions/preference-rollback.rst

 preference-rollback: Undo a preference rollback
 ===================================================
-The ``preference-rollback`` action undoes the effects a :ref:`preference-rollout action <preference-rollout>`. that did not go as planned.
+The ``preference-rollback`` action undoes the effects a :ref:`preference-rollout action <preference-rollout>` that did not go as planned.

 Users who run a ``preference-rollback`` have preferences reverted to their